-Buru Energy invests in strategic environmental projects to better understand the Canning Basin environment and ensure out activities are undertaken in an environmentally sustainable manner.
+Buru Energy invests in environmental projects to better understand the social and physical environment of the Canning Basin and to ensure our activities are undertaken in an environmentally sustainable manner.

 Buru Energy is supporting the following environmental projects:

-- a research project at UWA to benchmark wetlands across the tropical West Kimberley utilising remote sensing and on-ground surveys.
+- A research project at UWA which benchmarked wetlands across the West Kimberley region using remote sensing and on-ground surveys.

-- training Traditional Owner environmental cadets in Conservation and Land Management to undertake environmental monitoring.
+- Training of Traditional Owner environmental cadets in Conservation and Land Management to undertake ongoing groundwater and rehabilitation monitoring.

-Much of the fieldwork associated with these projects is undertaken with local ranger groups, taking advantage of traditional knowledge and insights of the environment and allowing the information to be directly passed on to these groups.
+Much of the fieldwork associated with the bilby project is undertaken with local ranger groups, taking advantage of traditional knowledge and insights into the environment and allowing collected data to be provided to these groups.